-The Caribbean's mix of warm, sunny weather and top-notch resorts can please even the most avid tennis bum.
-Having played under the scorching sun in Bermuda and having had balls blown away by the trade winds of Aruba, however, I've learned that you need to be a bit discriminating in your choice of venue, no matter how good your backhand is.
-Here are some of the best places to serve it out:
+The Caribbean's mix of warm, sunny weather and top-notch resorts can please even the most avid tennis player.
+However, playing in the scorching sun in Bermuda or against strong winds in Aruba could ruin your practice, so you may want to be a bit discerning in your choice of venue, no matter how good your backhand is.
+Fortunately, there are plenty of great resorts in the Caribbean where you can play tennis on beautiful courts or even take classes or enroll in special programs offered by the facilities.

-The recently reopened Four Seasons Nevis resort has one of the biggest and best tennis programs in the posh Four Seasons chain, with 10 courts (six Plexicushion hardcourts and four red clay; a total of five lit for night play) managed by Peter Burwash International.
+Reopened in 2017, Four Seasons Nevis resort has one of the biggest and best tennis programs in the posh Four Seasons chain, with 10 courts (six Plexicushion hardcourts and four red clay, and a total of five lit for night play) managed by Peter Burwash International.

 The Buccaneer's tennis program includes eight Laykold courts (two lighted) and is renowned for its friendly instruction and loyal clientele.
 The annual Virgin Islands Championships and Junior Championships are held here each year.